maxduu/Penn-Lost-and-Found/README.md

 email: pennlostfound@gmail.com
 password: ilovelukeyeagley

-After logging in, then start a cluster and connect.
+After logging in, then connect to the existing cluster.